agrailard/kata-zombie-survivors/README.md

 - Each Survivor begins with 0 **Experience**.
 - Each Survivor has a current **Level**.
 - Each Survivor begins at Level Blue.
-- Each time the Survivor kills a zombie, they can 1 Experience.
+- Each time the Survivor kills a zombie, they get 1 Experience.
 - Levels consist of (in order): Blue, Yellow, Orange, Red.
     - When a Survivor exceeds 6 Experience, they advance ("level up") to level Yellow.
     - When a Survivor exceeds 18 Experience, they advance to level Orange.